brajeshwar/brajeshwar.github.io/_posts/2011/2011-07-02-top-10-cloud-blackout-blunders.md

----
-layout: post
-title: Top 5 Cloud Blackout Blunders
+# Top 5 Cloud Blackout Blunders
----

 The big fluffy white hard-drives in the sky are said to be the future of software-but are they as sometimes as unpredictable as naughty-little-brother-like cumulonimbus clouds?
 The heavenly body of cloud computing has flexed its muscles prematurely as there have been a long string of major outages: